jbruce2112/cutline/docs/index.md

 layout: default
 ---

-Cutline is an application for iPhone and iPad that allows you to add captions to photos from your device's photo library.
+Cutlines is an application for iPhone and iPad that allows you to add captions to photos from your device's photo library.

 Features:
 - iCloud sync